-In \cite{Berger1970}, Berger calculated the rate-distortion function of the Wiener process.
-In source coding theory, rate-distortion function represents the optimal tradeoff between the bitrate of source coding and the distortion (e.g., MSE) in the recovery of the process from its coded version.
-To achieve the rate-distortion function, Berger used Karhunen-Lo\`{e}ve (KL) transform to map each realization of the Wiener process over a long time interval to a sequence of discrete coefficients, and then applied the optimal source coding to encode the KL coefficients.
-Based on this, a lossy source coding theorem was established in \cite{Berger1970}.
+Lossy source coding and the rate-distortion function of the Wiener process was studied in, e.g., \cite{Berger1970,Kipnis2016}, where the rate-distortion function represents the optimal tradeoff between the source coding rate and the distortion (i.e., MSE) for recovering of the Wiener process.
+The goal of these studies is to reconstruct the realization of Wiener process during a past time interval with a small distortion, which can be regarded as an \emph{offline} signal reconstruction problem.
+This differs from our \emph{online} signal tracking problem, where the real-time value of the Wiener process is estimated at the destination from causally received samples.